hafidzhisamuddin/LearningPath/README.md

 - 👋 Hi, I’m @hafidzhisamuddin.
+Working as Data Scientist in an Oil and Gas company.
 - 👀 I’m interested in Data Science, Machine Learning , AI and Big Data.
-- 🌱 This repo is of my learning process.
+- 🌱 This repo is of my learning process for my reference.
 - 📫 Can reach me thru Linkedin at https://www.linkedin.com/in/hafidz-hisamuddin/

 <!---